-The tobacco manufacturer has the right to inspect the notified seizure and take samples, and in doing so they may take written notes regarding the seizure.
+The tobacco manufacturer has the right to inspect the notified seizure, recount the seizure and take samples.
+In doing so they may take written notes regarding the seizure.

 The manufacturer is not permitted to make notes that refer to anything else they may see or hear whilst in the Queen’s Warehouse, or to make photographic records.

 We do not stipulate the size of sample that a tobacco manufacturer may take.
 As long as it seems reasonable and proportionate given the size and make up of the seizure (e.g. the extent to which it is a mixed seizure and the extent to which QW staff have separated it) and it does not impact onerously on warehouse operations any reasonable request should be granted.